 It was the biggest story I covered, albeit in high school, but it was up for an award that year.
 That was my experience meeting a small town lawyer that worked out of a downtown office.
 If you take what I said and the description earlier, they match what you would typically see in a movie.
 Times are changing, though, even for small towns, and technology is driving things forward.

 Just like the small town mom and pop stores and such aren’t often able to make it anymore, what’s going to happen to small town lawyers?
 It’s quite the different industry, but you just never know.
 Are they thriving in your area?
 Do they represent what was depicted earlier?

-By Tweed Heads Solicitor Save U Legal – a one man legal firm specialising in criminal and family law
+By Tweed Heads Solicitor Save U Legal – a one-man legal firm specializing in criminal and family law